SalmonellaIIB/Repeat_profiles/README.md

 $ ./python get_mitogenomes.py
 ```

 The script will create a folder called 'repeats', with two subfolders.
 The folder named 'fasta' are the mitogenomes in fasta format.
-The folder called results contain the direct and inverted repeat sequences identified.
+The folder called 'results' contain the direct and inverted repeat sequences identified.

+- For more details about how to run the scripts loon into the File Manual.